Child Protective Services

 Our world-renowned program brings together experts from many disciplines -- including medicine and social work -- to identify, evaluate, advocate and treat children and families with suspected child abuse and neglect.
 Child Protective Services provides consultation for Comer Children's and the community at large.
 Each year, more than 600 children receive services from CPS.

 Establishing a Model of Care

-The CPS team at Comer Children's Hospital has developed a model of care that includes interdisciplinary real-time evaluation.
+The CPS team at Comer Children's has developed a model of care that includes interdisciplinary real-time evaluation.
 Each investigation is led by a pediatrician who specializes in child protection, understands best practices and collaborates with essential subspecialists.
 This guarantees precision and efficiency in the process of evaluating a child for suspected child abuse.

 In 2000, Jill Glick, MD, and her team played a leading role in developing the Multidisciplinary Pediatric Education and Evaluation Center of Excellence (MPEEC).
 This nationally recognized program ensures that any child in Chicago who is reported to the Department of Child and Family Services (DCFS) for serious harm receives input from a child abuse expert.
 Such input helps child welfare agencies make the best possible decisions about suspected abuse cases.
 MPEEC is one of the only programs in the country that mandates needed medical expertise in child abuse evaluations

 Outreach is another important component of the Child Protective Services program.
 Our staff serves as a resource for the community on child welfare concerns, and we are available to help families and pediatricians with issues of abuse and neglect.
 In addition, our staff provides training and education for health professionals, police officers, local child welfare agencies, and other community members.

 CPS is dedicated to ensuring our future doctors are trained to meet contemporary needs.
 As part of this commitment to excellence in education, pediatric residents are required to complete a one-month rotation in Child Protection Services.